-Assess potential off-site noise and vibration impacts that could arise due to increased road or rail transportation directly resulting from the project and reference Queensland Rail's Code of Practice for Railway Noise Management, as relevant.
+Assess potential off-site noise and vibration impacts that could arise due to increased road or rail transportation directly resulting from the project.

-Define and describe practical measures for protecting or enhancing environmental values from impacts by noise and vibration, including details and illustrations of any screening, lining, enclosing or bunding that may occur either on or off the MLA.
+Define and describe practical measures for protecting or enhancing environmental values from impacts by noise and vibration, including details and illustrations of any screening, lining, enclosing or bunding.
 Provide a discussion of timing schedules for construction and operations with respect to minimising environmental nuisance and harm from noise and vibration.
 Also, describe how the achievement of the objectives will be monitored, audited and corrective action taken when needed.
 Describe how any complaints about noise or vibration would be managed and reported.